 How to Hire a Graduate Student Researcher with Work-Study

 For graduate students, the work-study award period is October 1 through June 30.
 Students awarded Work-Study will not be paid retroactively.
-Their begin date must not precede the student's Federal Work-Study Employment Eligibility Form effective date (which will be entered when the form is requested).
+Their begin date must not precede the student's Work-Study Service Channel Form effective date (which will be entered when the form is requested).

 Note: All GSR Work-Study positions require the following documents:

 - Work-Study Employment Eligibility Form

 - Work-Study GSR Monthly Time Record

 - Work-Study payments are not to precede the effective date on the Work-Study Service Channel Form